deniz-oezdemir/deniz-oezdemir/README.md

-I like programming.
-Currently with C/C++.
+I like programming, currently in C/C++.